domcyrus/rustnet/README.md

 - **macOS Support**: Basic features need testing and fixes for macOS compatibility
 - **Windows Support**: Core functionality requires implementation and testing on Windows
 - **BSD Support**: Add support for FreeBSD, OpenBSD, and NetBSD
+- **Linux Process Identification Enhancement**: Investigate using **eBPF** (Extended Berkeley Packet Filter) for direct kernel-level process identification similar to macOS PKTAP.
+This would provide more accurate and efficient process-to-connection mapping than the current `/proc` filesystem approach, especially for high-throughput scenarios.

 ### Features